TonyBUK/AoC/2015/Day21/readme.md

 So time to cheat...

 1. Add a single dummy item to Armor List to signify not wearing Armor.
-All stats will be 0.
+All stats/costs will be 0.
 2. Add two dummy items to the Ring List to signify not wearing Rings.
-All stats will be 0.
+All stats/costs will be 0.

-With this in mind, we now have a condition for a relatively simple set of FOR loop.s
+With this in mind, we now have a condition for a relatively simple set of FOR loops.

     FOR each Weapon